seclab-ucr/Themis/README.md

 # Themis: Ambiguity-Aware Network Intrusion Detection based on Symbolic Model Comparison

-_The paper is still in submission to a conference, so please keep the source code confidential._
+_The paper is still in submission to a conference, so please keep the source code confidential.
+Thanks._

 ## Description